Engineers, you’re doing everything right.Your career isn’t compounding.

 - –You can architect complex systems at work.
 You've never architected your own career with the same rigour.

-If any of those land, you're likely in the right room.
+If any of those land, you're likely in the right place.

 Built for a Specific Kind of Engineer